pikawika/VUB-CC-Project/GANSpace/README.md

 # GANSpace implementation

-The clone folder consists of an extended version of the GANSpace GitHub library, commit [65b0c4c7a4bbdcb5fedebb7c033dab59e27d61c0](https://github.com/harskish/ganspace/tree/65b0c4c7a4bbdcb5fedebb7c033dab59e27d61c0).
+The clone folder consists of a redirect to the GANSpace GitHub library, commit [65b0c4c7a4bbdcb5fedebb7c033dab59e27d61c0](https://github.com/harskish/ganspace/tree/65b0c4c7a4bbdcb5fedebb7c033dab59e27d61c0) was used for the project.

-The clone is included since the main GitHub repository contained some bugs in order to work with Ubuntu 20.04.
-These bugs have been resolved in this clone and an updated [SETUP.MD](clone/ganspace/SETUP.md) is foreseen.
+Besides the clone some extra files are given here since the main GitHub repository contained some bugs with Ubuntu 20.04.
+These bugs have been resolved in this clone and an updated [SETUP.MD](SETUP.md) is foreseen.

 ## Table of contents
 > - [Student info](#student-info)